 Tips and Tricks (especially for ladies)

 - Use quick-dry camp towels.
+We've had the best luck with PackTowls.

 - All the bathrooms we stayed at had outlets for electric shavers and hair dryers.